Haashiraaa/simple-calculator-/README.md

 # Simple Calculator 🔢

-A basic PPythoncalculator that can **add, ssubtract multiply, and divide** numbers.
+A basic Python calculator that can add, subtract, multiply, and divide numbers.
 It also lets you reuse the result of the last calculation in a new one.

+## Operations
-## operations Addition ➕
+- Addition ➕
 - Subtraction ➖
 - Multiplication ✖️
 - Division ➗ (with ZeroDivision protection 🚫)